lepture/lepture.com/_posts/en/2014/markdown-parsers-in-python.md

 The magic happens in the `setup.py` script.
 I'd like to introduce this part another time.

+**mistune is used by many great projects such as IPython, Rodeo and crossbar.**

 *This post and all posts in markdown format on this site are rendered with mistune.*